If you read one article about media relations read this one

 Engage Before Pitching

-Everything that you have learned about your target journalist is down placed neatly into your CRM or spreadsheet.
+Everything that you have learned about your target journalist is now placed neatly into your PR CRM or spreadsheet.
 Now it’s time to start reviewing social media profiles and activity.

 Do not pitch.
 I repeat.
 Do NOT pitch.